synergy-twinning/summer-school-combinatorial/README.md

-# SYNERGY Summer School: The Welded Beam Design Problem
+# SYNERGY Summer School: Scheduling Problem

-The Jupyter notebook presents the optimization of a real-world problem (Welded Beam Design) with a multiobjective optimization algorithm (NSGA-II).
+The Jupyter notebook presents the optimization of a real-world problem (Task scheduling) with a multiobjective optimization algorithm (NSGA-II).

 # Getting Started
 These instructions will get you a copy of the notebook up and running on your local machine for testing purposes.